mathematicalthinking/vmt/docs/bestPractices.md

 ```
 login: (username, password) => dispatch(actions.login(username, password)),
 ```
-when the user licks the login button we'll dispatch the action by calling `this.props.login(username, password)`
+when the user clicks the login button we'll dispatch the action by calling `this.props.login(username, password)`

 📁 store/actions/user